Good Bye Broadway, Hello France

 Good-Bye Broadway, Hello France is a 1917 song composed by Billy Baskette, with lyrics written by C. Francis Reisner and Benny Davis.
 The song was published by Leo Feist, Inc.

 Performances

 The song was included in The Passing Show of 1917 as part of the finale.

 The song was performed by The American Quartet and reached No. 1 on the top 100 songs of 1917.
 Other covers include those by The Peerless Quartet, (No. 5 on 1917 top 100), Arthur Fields (1917), and Jaudus' Society Orchestra (1918).

 The song inspired Irving Berlin's 1918 hit, "Goodbye, France," a song about leaving France to return to the United States.

 While the song was popular during its time, it also saw a revival during World War II, where some soldiers preferred World War I songs over the war songs being produced at the time.
+Some soldiers changed the lyrics of the song depending on the which front they were at.
+For example, if an American soldier landed on the beaches of Normandy during Operation Overlord or southern France during Operation Dragoon, the song was called "Goodbye Broadway, Hello France", if an American Soldier was landed or was fighting in Italy then the song would be called "Goodbye Broadway, Hello Italy".
+"Goodbye Broadway, Hello Holland or Goodbye Broadway, Hello Netherlands" was sung American Airborne troops who landed in Holland during Operation Market Garden.
+If an American Soldier was fighting in the Pacific then it would depend on where they were, for example, The China Burma India theater, New Guinea, the Philippines, etc.

 In film

 The song was used in Tin Pan Alley, a 1940 musical film.

 In 1942, the song was featured in the film For Me and My Gal starring Judy Garland and Gene Kelly.